How To Install Linux, Apache, MariaDB, PHP (LAMP Stack) on CentOS 7 / RHEL 7

 - You can set a password for root accounts.

-rootaccounts that are accessible from outside the local host.
+- You can remove root accounts that are accessible from outside the localhost.

 - You can remove anonymous-user accounts.

-testdatabase (which by default can be accessed by all users, even anonymous users), and privileges that permit anyone to access databases with names that start with test_.
+- You can remove the test database (which by default can be accessed by all users, even anonymous users), and privileges that permit anyone to access databases with names that start with test_.

-Step 2.
 You need to restart the server after the installation of the PHP, to do that type the following on the terminal.

 systemctl restart httpd

-The page look like below:
+The page looks like below:

-Scroll down the browser to modules section to check the support for the MariaDB. you will get the screen like below.
+Scroll down the browser to the modules section to check the support for MariaDB.
+You will get the screen like below.